KieranWynn/pyquaternion/docs/index.md

 ## Default
 > **`Quaternion()`**

-Creates a unit quaternion `1 + 0i + 0j + 0k`: the quaternion representation of the real number 1.0.
+Creates a unit quaternion `1 + 0i + 0j + 0k`: the quaternion representation of the real number 1.0,
+and the representation of a null rotation.

     q1 = Quaternion()